Josephine County Court Records

 Josephine County Civil Court Records

-The Josephine County Circuit Court handles all civil matters within the county, including general civil litigation, contract disputes, personal injury claims, property disputes, landlord-tenant cases, and small claims.
+The Josephine County Circuit Court handles all civil matters in the county, including general civil litigation, contract disputes, personal injury claims, property disputes, landlord-tenant cases, and small claims.
 Civil case records include complaints, answers, motions, orders, judgments, and satisfaction documents.

 Accessing Civil Records

-In-person requests can be made at the Josephine County Circuit Court Records Department:
+In-person requests can be made at:

-Josephine County Circuit Court — Records Department
+Josephine County Circuit Court Records Department

 Address: 500 NW 6th Street, Grants Pass, OR 97526